linroger/Finance-Notes-and-Marginalia/Financial Engineering/Principles of Financial Engineering/Chapter 13 Some Applications of the Fundamental Theorem.md

 \mathrm{d}S_{t}=(r-r^{f})S_{t}\mathrm{d}t+\sigma S_{t}\mathrm{d}W_{t}
 $$

-Now that the dynamics are specified, the next step is selecting the [[Teaching Note 7-Exotic Options And Derivative Pricing By Monte Carlo Simulation|Monte Carlo]] trajectories.
+Now that the dynamics are specified, the next step is selecting the [Monte Carlo](../../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%207-Exotic%20Options%20And%20Derivative%20Pricing%20By%20Monte%20Carlo%20Simulation.md) trajectories.

 # 13.2.2.2 Monte Carlo process

 Suppose we would like to price our digital option in such a framework.
-How could we do this using the [[Teaching Note 7-Exotic Options And Derivative Pricing By Monte Carlo Simulation|Monte Carlo]] approach?
-Given that the [[Arbitrage Pricing of Derivatives|arbitrage]]-free dynamics for $S_{t}$ are obtained, we can simply apply the steps outlined earlier.
+How could we do this using the [Monte Carlo](../../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%207-Exotic%20Options%20And%20Derivative%20Pricing%20By%20Monte%20Carlo%20Simulation.md) approach?
+Given that the [arbitrage](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md)-free dynamics for $S_{t}$ are obtained, we can simply apply the steps outlined earlier.

 In particular, we need to generate random paths starting from the known current value for $S_{t}$ .
 This can be done in two ways.
 We can first solve the SDE in Eq.
 (13.34) and then select random replicas from the resulting closed-form formula, if any.
 The second way is to discretize the dynamics in Eq.
 (13.34), and proceed as discussed in the previous section.
 Suppose we decided to proceed by first choosing a discrete interval $\Delta$ , and then discretizing the dynamics:8
 $$